Phase 1 Study of IACS-010759 in Subjects with relapsed or refractory AML

 6) Active uncontrolled infection.
 Infections controlled on concurrent anti-microbial agents are acceptable, and anti-microbial prophylaxis per institutional guidelines is acceptable.

-7) Participation in any other clinical trial involving another investigational agent for the treatment of AML within 2 weeks prior to day 1 of the study.
+7) Participation in any other clinical trial involving another investigational agent for the treatment of AML within 2 weeks prior to day 1 of the study or at least 5 half-lives of the investigational agent, whichever is shorter.

 8) Lactate levels > 2 mmol/L and or and serum pH <7.35 at screening.